Vehicle registration plates of Canada

+Vehicle registration plates of Canada, also known as licence plates, are issued by provincial or territorial government agencies.
+Registration plates in Canada are typically attached to motor vehicles or trailers for official identification purposes.
+Some Canadian registration plates have unique designs, shapes, and slogans related to the issuing jurisdiction.
+For example, registration plates issued in the Northwest Territories are shaped like a polar bear.
+In Alberta, registration plates typically display the words "Wild Rose Country."

+British Columbia, Manitoba, and Ontario are the only Canadian jurisdictions that require both front and rear registration plates.
+The remaining jurisdictions do not require front registration plates.
+Most Canadian jurisdictions also issue "vanity licence plates," which allow drivers to customize the characters displayed.

+Some provinces issue unique registration plates to persons with disabilities.
+These plates typically display the International Symbol of Access, and entitled drivers to parking privileges.
+The international code for Canadian plates is CDN.

 Designs and serial formats

 In all provinces and the territory of Yukon, licence plate serials are alphanumeric and usually assigned in ascending order.
-The letters I, O, Q and U are generally not used to avoid confusion with 1, 0 and V; additionally, British Columbia does not use the letters Y and Z. The Northwest Territories and Nunavut use all-numeric serials, which are also assigned in ascending order.
+The letters I, O, Q and U are generally not used to avoid confusion with 1, 0 and V; additionally, British Columbia does not use the letters Y and Z (except for motorcycle plates).
+The Northwest Territories and Nunavut use all-numeric serials, which are also assigned in ascending order.

 Many jurisdictions distinguish their licence plates through distinctive colour schemes and logos.
 For example, Ontario's plates have featured a crown graphic since 1937 (except 1951), while Yukon's plates have featured a gold prospector graphic since 1952.
 The Northwest Territories' plates since 1970, and Nunavut's from 1999 to 2012, are cut in the shape of a polar bear, but meet the standardized mounting guidelines (below).

 In every jurisdiction except Nunavut, the serial is embossed onto the plate.
 Nunavut's current rectangular plate, first issued in 2012, has the serial screened; the territory's previous bear-shaped plate had the serial embossed.
 Other identifying information, such as the name of the issuing jurisdiction and the vehicle class, can be either screened or embossed.

 In 1956, the Canadian provinces and U.S. states came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for licence plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 These figures may vary slightly by jurisdiction.
 Smaller-sized plates are used for motorcycles and, in some jurisdictions, mopeds and certain types of trailers and construction equipment.